QumulusTechnology/platform-demo/README.md

 The script records the time taken to complete all the above steps, so that you can easily benchmark your cloud deployment and run a performance comparison against AWS as an example.

 ## Kubernetes

-This module is disabled by default as you might not have enough capacity to run it side by side with load balanced elastic search module.
-To use this module set the value `deploy_kubernetes    = true` in your `terraform.tfvars` file.

 This module creates the network layout required to support both private Kubernetes clusters (only accessible using a VPN) and public Kubernetes clusters, where any load balanced services you create from within Kubernetes are exposed using a public IP.
 You can optionally expose the `kube-api`to the Internet by placing a load balancer in front of it and setting the label `master_lb_floating_ip_enabled` to true which we have done in the demo code.